JD-BP: A Joint-Decision Generative Framework for Auto-Bidding and Pricing: Methodology

-The first constraint indicates that the total cost (after pricing correction) from time $t_m$ onwards must not exceed the current remaining budget.
-The second constraint requires the future ROI target to be achieved.
-The third constraint ensures that the sum of pricing corrections exactly compensates for the historical financial deficit $bal$.
+The first constraint caps the \emph{actual} expenditure (after correction) by the remaining budget; the second enforces the \emph{future} ROI target; the third requires the corrections to refund exactly the historical deficit, i.e.\ $\sum_{t\ge t_m} x_t y_t=-bal\le 0$ (a net refund).
+Intuitively, the pricing channel absorbs the historical violation so that bidding is free to maximize future value.